Assessing Distribution Network Flexibility via Reliability-based P-Q Area Segmentation: Introduction

-To address the mentioned research gaps, this paper proposes a new approach to characterize the flexibility services provided by ADNs based on flexibility area segmentation.
-For this purpose, a combinatorial optimization model is formulated to classify the segments of the flexibility area by the number of flexible units activated and probabilities associated with units activation.
-This approach explicitly models the contributions of each flexible unit and requires less information to build portfolios of ADN flexibility, which makes it suitable for practical applications.
-The resulting classification provides detailed information for DSOs to manage uncertainties associated with the use of flexibility and trade ancillary services with the desired level of firmness.
-Moreover, the flexibility area segmentation captures the effects of network reconfiguration, dynamic changes in DERs parameters, and probability estimation of flexible units activation.
+To address the mentioned research gaps, this paper proposes a new approach to characterise the flexibility services provided by ADNs based on P-Q flexibility area segmentation.
+For this purpose, a combinatorial optimisation model is formulated to classify the segments of the flexibility area by the number of FUs activated and the reliability associated with units activation.
+This approach explicitly models the contributions of each FU and requires little information to build portfolios of ADN flexibility, which makes it suitable for practical applications.
+The resulting classification provides detailed information for DSOs to manage uncertainties associated with the use of flexibility and trade ancillary services with the desired level of reliability.
+Moreover, flexibility P-Q area segmentation captures the effects of network reconfiguration and changes in the reliability estimation of FUs activation.

-The proposed framework is tested on the IEEE 33-bus radial system and a real 124-bus radial distribution network from the UK.
-The results demonstrate that flexible units' contributions and probabilities across segments of the ADN flexibility area vary drastically, especially subject to different DERs locations and their electrical distance to the TSO/DSO interface.
-The numerical performance analysis shows that the flexibility area segmentation approach is scalable and can be applied to real distribution networks, considering the limitations on the number of the estimated segments and the approximation accuracy of each segment.
+The proposed framework is tested on a 124-bus radial distribution network from the UK, which can be reconfigured to meet reliability standards.
+The results demonstrate that the contributions and reliabilities of FUs across segments of the ADN flexibility area vary drastically, especially subject to their locations and electrical distance to the TSO/DSO interface.